Toloka/docs/en/guide/concepts/usecases.md

 {% endcut %}

+{% cut "How do I create a task with a selection out of three image options with the paired image comparison?" %}

 1. Use the **Image comparison (Side-by-side)** template.
 1. In the file with tasks, specify the links to the compared images.
 1. In the file, create the tasks where all the images will be compared in pairs: